The London Summer Seminar

 The price for the 2014 seminar is:

 A guest is defined as someone who accompanies you on the trip (usually a spouse) and shares a room with you but does not participate in any of the instructional sessions and most tours.
 Because the Mentone is a small hotel, the number of rooms of each type is limited.
 We will do our best to provide you with the room type of your choice.

-The deadline for registration is April 1, 2014.
+The deadline for registration is March 1, 2015.
 For the past two years, the seminar has filled up quickly, so if you are interested, please register as early as you can to avoid disappointment.
-Although, we recommend waiting to purchase our plane ticket until registration has been finalized in order to ensure that minimum attendance has been reached.
-If you need to purchase your plane ticket prior to April 1, or if you have additional questions, please contact Kaitlyn Murphy (SILSAbroad@unc.edu)
+We recommend waiting to purchase airfare until registration has been finalized in order to ensure that minimum attendance has been reached.
+If you need to purchase your plane ticket prior to March 1, or if you have additional questions, please contact Kaitlyn Murphy (SILSAbroad@unc.edu).